 If you think about it, you’ve actually already done this before.
 Whether or not you’ve been keeping track of it along the way, there are things that you’ve wanted and have gotten for yourself.
 You are responsible for everything that you have in your life today.
 That means you’re also responsible for everything you’ll have in your life going forward.
 If you want to thrive, you have to focus on the things you can control, the difference you can make and the things that are already in your life that you’re grateful for.

-Work out the important things you want to accomplish in your life.
+Work out the important things you want to accomplish in your life and the legacy you’d like to leave.
 Maybe that’s starting your own business to leave your family financially secure.
 Maybe that’s traveling to every country in the world.
 Maybe that’s looking after all the hungry in a particular city.
 No vision is too large.

 Nothing happens overnight.
 All good things in life take time and effort, and even that can hang up those of us fully driven by vision.
 Accept that you will not change the world in a day.
 You’re starting with yourself – and changing yourself has a ripple effect that will change the world.

 The key to achieving your vision is setting achievable, intelligent goals for yourself.
 Each small milestone is one step closer to your vision and the life you want to live.
 Break your vision into smaller portions; for example, if you want to help families put food on the table, your early goals might involve donating to charities that feed the hungry, then becoming involved in those charities by helping them distribute the food.
 From there you can build out the goals until they ladder up to where you want to be.